-Stephen M. R. Covey (the son of the famous Stephen R. Covey, 7 Habits author) shares a valuable formula in The Speed of Trust.
-He says trust impacts two outcomes: cost and speed.
+Stephen M. R. Covey (the son of the famous Stephen R. Covey, author of The 7 Habits of Highly Effective People) shared a valuable formula in The Speed of Trust.
+He said trust impacts two outcomes: cost and speed.
 Where there is high trust, speed goes up and costs go down.
 Where there is low trust, costs go up and speed goes down.

 Low trust organizations have very different cultures than high trust organizations.
-In low trust organizations people withhold information, manipulate or distort facts, badmouth one another, gossip and chat inappropriately and have low engagement.
+In low trust organizations, people withhold information, manipulate or distort facts, badmouth one another, gossip and chat inappropriately, and have low engagement.
 Compare this to the culture in high trust organizations and you see a world of difference.
-And it shows in the bottom line: Total return to shareholders for organizations with high trust is almost 3x higher than that of organizations with low trust.*
+And it shows in the bottom line: Total return to shareholders for organizations with high trust is almost three times higher than that of organizations with low trust.

-In our world at The Predictive Index, we see how and where one’s natural behavioral style can impact trust.
+At The Predictive Index®, we see how and where one’s natural behavioral style can impact trust.
 Consider the high-detail type of individual who answers the question “How’s your project going?” with a long and thorough report on the current status of a project.
-Contrast this with a person who is at least as competent but who sees the world in broad strokes and answers the same question with an accurate “Fine!”
+Contrast this with a person who is equally as competent but sees the world in broad strokes and answers the same question with an accurate “Fine!”
 If the manager asking the question wants a detailed report, and is being answered with one word by someone not detailed, what might that do to their trust and relationship?
-The manager might feel that the job is not being done well or thoroughly and might get an erroneous impression because she/he actually was looking for more detail, but didn’t make that clear.
+The manager might feel that the job is not being done well or thoroughly and might get an erroneous impression because they were actually looking for more detail but didn’t make that clear.
 Different behavioral styles yield different ways of communicating, and one needs to be aware that this can have a significant impact on trust.

-Covey suggests that trust can be boiled down to two essential components: character and competence.
-And I see trust in the workplace is hugely impacted by communication style.
-When one understands another’s outlook, communication style and behavioral attributes, many of the misunderstandings that develop into lack of trust can be thwarted from the start.
+Covey suggested that trust can be boiled down to two essential components: character and competence.
+I see trust in the workplace is hugely impacted by communication style.
+When one understands another’s outlook, communication style, and behavioral attributes, many of the misunderstandings that develop into lack of trust can be thwarted from the start.